How To Have A Stress-Free Moving Day With Pets

 Affiliate Disclosure: This post contains affiliate links, which means I may receive a small commission if you make a purchase through a link at no additional cost to you.

 Moving day is stressful for both humans and pets, but with a bit of planning and some helpful tips, the process can feel less daunting for everyone involved.
-As my dogs and I prepare for an upcoming move, I reflect on what I have learned from moving with pets more than five times since 2019.
 Here are my top tips for how to have a stress-free moving day with pets.

 Schedule Pets To Be Out Of Your Home

-If possible, arrange to have your pets out of your home on moving day.
+When possible, arrange to have your pets out of your home on moving day.
 This helps keep your pets safe and keeps them calm amidst the chaos.
 By having them out of the house, you can prevent accidents, such as humans tripping over them while carrying heavy boxes.
-Consider asking friends or family to care for your pets for a few hours, or ask your trusted pet care provider to help out.
+Consider asking friends, family, or a trusted pet care provider to care for your pets for a few hours.

 If you’re arranging for your pets to be out during move-in day in a new city and don’t have a trusted pet care provider in mind, I recommend starting your search through services like Wag! (available to US residents) or Rover (available in the US, Canada, and other participating countries) to ensure your pets are well taken care of on moving day.